temporalio/documentation/docs-src/typescript/introduction-to-typescript-sdk.md

 :::

-The Temporal TypeScript SDK was released on July 26, 2022.
+The Temporal TypeScript SDK released on July 26, 2022.
 The TypeScript SDK provides access to the Temporal programming model using idiomatic JavaScript and TypeScript programming paradigms.

 ## What programming skills and experiences are useful when using the TypeScript SDK?